giditre/unibo_gaucho/README.md

 ## Running FORCH

 FORCH consists of multiple independent components, which may be run on the same machine or on separate machines, as the communication between them happens via REST calls.
-However, in the development phase, for security purposes it is suggested to run all of the FORCH components on a single machine and make all of them listen only on the loopback interface (127.0.0.1), except for the User Access component (_forch_user_api.py_) which is the only one using HTTPS (as opposed to the others using unencrypted HTTP).
+However, in the development phase, for security purposes it is suggested to run all of the FORCH components on a single machine and make all of them listen only on the loopback interface (127.0.0.1), except for the User Access component (_forch_user_access.py_) which is the only one using HTTPS (as opposed to the others using unencrypted HTTP).

 From inside of the repo directory, run each of the components with
 ```